HAEdwin/homeassistant-apsystems_ecu_proxy/README.md

 **2. Integrating the custom integration into Home Assistant**
 - Navigate to [Settings] > [Devices & services] and choose the button [+ ADD INTEGRATION].
-- In Search for a brand name, choose APsystems and the APsystems ECY Proxy will be listed.
+- In Search for a brand name, choose APsystems and the APsystems ECU Proxy will be listed.
-- Select it and the Configuration diaglog will show, defaults are fine right now so choose [SUBMIT].
+- Select it and the Configuration dialog will show, defaults are fine right now so choose [SUBMIT].

 **3. Rewrite DNS traffic**
 - Use PiHole, AdGuard of Unifi (or any other preferred method) to rewrite DNS.
 For example in AdGuard: Navigate to > Filters > DNS Rewrites > Add DNS rewrite > For domain name enter: ecu.apsystemsema.com > for IP-address enter: IP-address where the integration runs.